moigagoo/loco/README.md

     Argument `en` is the name of a *pluralizer*.
 Pluralizer is a module in `loco` that defines pluralization rules for a particural language.

-        As of version 0.1.0, Loco ships with two pluralizers: `en` for English and `ru` for Russian.
-Contributions are very welcome.

 2. Use them in your code as regular functions:

     ```nim